 men and women that carried it out, wholly deserve the Medals of

 Valor that were awarded to them.
 After via Rasella attack the

-in Rome, and as a result, the Allies stopped bombing the city,
+troops in Rome, and as a result, the Allies stopped bombing

 Anyway, in Rome many armed attacks against the nazis and fascists were performed, not followed by any reprisal, and, on the other hand, many Roman citizens were arrested, deported and murdered, without any "justification" on a reprisal for acts of war.
 What are we going to do then about the despicable individuals that define the Fosse Ardeatine massacre as an "unavoidable" reprisal?